python/cpython/Doc/library/imp.rst

 ================================================================

 .. deprecated:: 3.4
-   The :mod:`imp` package has been deprecated in favor of :mod:`importlib`.
+   The :mod:`imp` package is pending deprecation in favor of :mod:`importlib`.

 .. module:: imp
    :synopsis: Access the implementation of the import statement.